cherianyit/AdventuresInOlumal/Quests.md

 - Met with Clarence the miner overseer who notes that they had uncovered a new mineral called Numinous which Cillan greatly
 - Killed the drider Belfane who was causing havoc in the mines.
 Should report back to Cillan

+### Exotic Fruits in Caladar
+- Yulia tells us Cillan is forcing Caladar to grow exotic fruits and its killing the farmers because it's not what should be growing here.
+Wants us to convince the farmers/Cillan to grow normal produce there
+- In exchange she will give us a potion of possibility that will allow us to roll with advantage every time we roll and force disadvantage everytime they roll
+- Kohoku agres to it and shakes her hand
 ## Personal Quests
 ### Study of magic
 - Shroud has a magical scar on their hand because they stole from a shop.
 Through daily study Tum Nus can help to break the curse